mesqueeb/map-anything/README.md

 someObject.map(val => someFunction)
 ```

-But this doesn't exist for objects, so you need to do this instead:
+But this doesn't exist for objects, you need to do this instead:

 ```js
 Object.entries(someObject).reduce((carry, [key, value], index, array) => {